0code1/CardReader/README.md

 ***

 #### TODO

 - [ ] Check if there is any DB or AD that have the card record
 - [ ] How to connect to the AD/DB
+    - [1] Using Python to connect to the Database, and send the sqlstring from there
+    - [2] Using A website to send data to the database

 ***